Bas-Congo virus: Incidence and prevalence

 Little is known about the incidence or prevalence of BASV.
 BASV antibodies were detected in the infected patient, as well as a close contact who did not show any symptoms of disease.
 A serosurvey of 50 randomly selected blood donors in the Kasai-Oriental Province in the Democratic Republic of Congo did not detect any positive samples.
-This province, however, is approximately 2,000 kilometers from the town where BASV was first detected.

 Transmission

 The natural reservoir and route of transmission of BASV are unknown.
 A machine learning algorithm designed to predict animal reservoirs and arthropod vectors suggests the natural host may be cattle and the insect vector a biting midge.
-This prediction is consistent with what is currently known about the transmission cycle of other tibroviruses.

 Relationship to other rhabdoviruses

 Phylogenetic analysis of the polymerase protein (L) revealed indicates that BASV is most closely related to members of the tibrovirus genus.
-There are eight known tibroviruses, including BASV.
+There are nine known tibroviruses, including BASV.
 Four tibroviruses have been isolated from biting midges (Culicoides), three from humans, and one from a healthy steer.
 With the exception of Bas-Congo, none of the other tibroviruses have been associated with any disease.
 Experimental infection of cattle with various tibroviruses does not produce any symptoms of disease.